 - Kitchener-Pope v Governing Body of Peacehaven Community School [2019] EWHC 2666 (Admin): Representing the successful Academy Trust in defeating a judicial review claim challenging the decision to convert a school into an academy.

-- R (Peters) v Haringey LBC [2018] EWHC 192 (Admin): Successfully defending the lawfulness of the Haringey Development Vehicle, in the first High Court ruling on the scope of ‘commercial purpose’ in the context of the ‘general power of competence’ (led by Ranjit Bhose QC).
+- R (Peters) v Haringey LBC [2018] EWHC 192 (Admin): Successfully defending the lawfulness of the Haringey Development Vehicle, in the first High Court ruling on the scope of ‘commercial purpose’ in the context of the ‘general power of competence’ (led by Ranjit Bhose KC).

 Ruchi is able to advise public body clients at all stages of decision-making, including in relation to equality impact assessments and the proper discharge of its public law duties.